AppStateESS/phpwebsite/README.md

 If you are upgrading, the only file you must keep in your config/core directory is language.php.

-phpWebSite uses UTF-8 character encoding.
+Canopy uses UTF-8 character encoding.
 Some older database versions of MySQL (pre 4.1) do not support it.

 Docker
 ======
-phpWebSite can now be run in a Docker Container!
+Canopy can now be run in a Docker Container!

 1. Install Docker Engine as per instructions. * [Docker Install](https://docs.docker.com/engine/installation/)
 2. Install Docker Compose as per instructions. *[Docker Compose Install](https://docs.docker.com/compose/install/)